The new maximum work loss rate an auto accident victim can recover is $5,398 per month

-That’s according to the Michigan Department of Insurance and Financial Services (DIFS)’s recently released Bulletin 2015-20-INS, entitled “Annual Adjustment of the Maximum Work Loss Benefit Payable under Policies of Personal Protection Insurance.”
+That’s according to the Michigan Department of Insurance and Financial Services (DIFS)’s latest Bulletin, entitled “Annual Adjustment of the Maximum Work Loss Benefit Payable under Policies of Personal Protection Insurance.”

 Although not by much, the monthly No Fault wage loss max will increase by $6 from the 2014-15 amount.

 How do No Fault wage loss benefits work?

 As an attorney who has devoted my nearly 20-year legal career to helping people injured in Michigan automobile accidents, I’ve seen the important and vital protections afforded by Michigan No Fault wage loss benefits.